Many know Ostend for its coast – few might know that its venerable football club has been enjoying its best spell in over a century.

 The overhaul forced the club to close the stadium before the 2016 championship play-offs and stage home matches at the Stadion Schiervelde, home of second-division SV Roeselare, 40km from Ostend.

-The modernised Albertpark will be ready for the 2016-17 campaign.
+The modernised Albertpark was then renamed the Versluys Arena for the 2016-17 campaign.

-Ostend-Bruges International Airport, 5km (3 miles) south-west of downtown Ostend, serves mainly Jetairfly routes to southern Europe and sundry holiday destinations.
-It’s close to the Albertparkstadion, almost walkable, in fact, should anyone fancy a bizarre groundhop between Ostend and Barcelona or Rome.
+Ostend-Bruges International Airport, 5km (3 miles) south-west of downtown Ostend, serves mainly TUI Belgium routes to southern Europe and sundry holiday destinations.
+It’s close to the Versluys Arena, almost walkable, in fact, should anyone fancy a bizarre groundhop between Ostend and Barcelona or Nice.

 For a cab, call Taxi Oostende on +32 800 25 500.